 Social Influencer Marketing In Ireland: ASAI Guidelines

-As we already know, any advertising & marketing communications in Ireland must be clearly identifiable to a consumer – aka people must know they are being advertised to!
-So, with traditional advertising, this is very easy to do.
+As we already know, any advertising & marketing communications in Ireland must be clearly identifiable to a consumer; aka people must know they are being advertised to!
+With traditional advertising, this is very easy to do.
 However, with the growth of digital channels and more specifically, the use of social influencer marketing in Ireland, a new set of guidelines have been introduced.

-Overall there’s nothing really new – in short, the ASAI is simply asking brands and social influencers in Ireland to clearly communicate that a post is marketing communications.
-When co-creating content it is expected that a hashtag is clearly visible on the post, stating whether it is in fact an ad (#AD) or a piece of sponsored content (#SP).
+Overall there’s nothing really new.
+In short, the ASAI is simply asking brands and social influencers in Ireland to clearly communicate that a post is a marketing communication.
+When co-creating content it is expected that a hashtag is clearly visible on the post, stating whether it is, in fact, an ad (#AD) or a piece of sponsored content (#SP).

 Must be identified when;

 - a brand has paid an influencer, blogger or vlogger (directly or in kind) and where the brand has control over the content of the review, this material is considered to be marketing communication.

 It’s cool, no #AD or #SP needed when;